symbol/symbol-openapi-generator/README.md

 The script will:

-1. Generate one library per flavor/framework/library.
+1. Generate one library per language / template / framework.
 2. Build each library.
 3. Build and install libraries using NPM and Gradle.